vtlai88/InternHacksWebCourse/README.md

-What I did in this series:
+<h1>What I did in this series:</h1>

-Session 1: How to send an anonymous email from firebase to a user Session 2: How to handle the callback url and make a basic form Session 3: Make a NodeJS app, and finish the create user process Session 4: Dockerize the backend, and host frontend (ui)
+p1: Session 1: How to send an anonymous email from firebase to a user
+p2: Session 2: How to handle the callback url and make a basic form
+p3: Session 3: Make a NodeJS app, and finish the create user process
+p4: Session 4: Dockerize the backend, and host frontend (ui)

 For references: https://github.com/madthad91/internHacks2020CreateUserFlow